Liumouliu/deepIBL/README.md

 ### testing notes

 1. Since I have already included the PCA whitening weights, please do not add PCA layer again.
-That is to say, you need to comment the below lines:
+That is to say, you need to comment the below lines in your testing codes:

 ~~~~
 net= addPCA(net, dbTrain, 'doWhite', true, 'pcaDim', 4096);